Configuring your Xero Integration

 Choose a different Account Code for one-off pieces of work if necessary.
 This helps in segregating your regular revenue from ad-hoc projects in Xero.

-Go to Services & Pricing and click the 3 dots on the right had side of your Active Pricing Menu, then select Billing & Engagement Letter Settings:
+Go to Services & Pricing and click the 3 dots on the right hand side of your Active Pricing Menu, then select Billing & Engagement Letter Settings:

 Consolidate Invoice Lines